 [Section 93O inserted by No. 42 of 2004 s.
 79.]

 93P.
-How election may affect statutory compensation
+How election under s.
+93K may affect workers’ compensation

 (1) This section applies unless, according to an agreement or assessment that the Director has recorded as described in section 93L(2), the worker’s degree of permanent whole of person impairment is at least 25%.